Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Unwelcome Spirits.md

 ## Setup and Starting Points

 Before starting the adventure, work with your players as they talk about why their characters have come to [[Urzin]].
-Details regarding this unique settlement and its politics can be found in [chapter 3](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-gazetteer-wastes-of-[[xhorhas]]#[[Urzin]] "chapter 3").
-The [horizonback tortoises](https://www.dndbeyond.com/monsters/horizonback-tortoise) that give the village its mobility are detailed in [chapter 7](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-bestiary#HorizonbackTortoise "chapter 7").
-Goblinoid or orc characters might be residents of [[Urzin]], but characters of other races are probably visitors to this remote settlement—and are probably feeling very much out of their element.
+Details regarding this unique settlement and its politics can be found in [chapter 3](https://www.dndbeyond.com/sources/egtw/wildemount-gazetteer-wastes-of-[[xhorhas]]#Urzin "chapter 3").
+The [horizonback tortoises](https://www.dndbeyond.com/monsters/horizonback-tortoise) that give the village its mobility are detailed in [chapter 7](https://www.dndbeyond.com/sources/egtw/wildemount-bestiary#HorizonbackTortoise "chapter 7").
+Goblinoid or [[Orcs|orc]] characters might be residents of [[Urzin]], but characters of other races are probably visitors to this remote settlement—and are probably feeling very much out of their element.

 This is also a good time to figure out if the characters already know each other or if this adventure is the first time they’ve met.
 If none of the characters are goblinoids, they most likely already make up an adventuring party and have traveled to [[Urzin]] together.